Dispatches Of Discontent: Protesters Of Immigration Ban Take To The Streets

 "Protecting this nation and our people is the No. 1 priority of this president and our government," White House press secretary Sean Spicer said Sunday, arguing that the immigration ban is the best way to do that.

-But "a lot of people say they had a visceral reaction when they heard the news either Friday or Saturday," says Jack Lepiarz of member station WBUR.
+"A lot of people say they had a visceral reaction when they heard the news either Friday or Saturday," says Jack Lepiarz of member station WBUR.

+Jack is reporting from Boston's Copley Square, but the same could be said of groups of protesters in

 Reporting from Boston's Copley Square, Jack tells NPR's Lulu Garcia-Navarro that the plaza, which is roughly the size of a football field, has been packed with protesters of the executive order.